 I was born in Edinburgh, Scotland in 1948, and completed my schooling and undergraduate education in that city.
 My mother continued to live in Edinburgh and when she died at the end of 2006 I thought my visits to Scotland would become less frequent.
-But when Alex Salmond became First Minister of Scotland after the election in May 2007 he invited me to join the Scottish Government’s newly established Council of Economic Advisers, and this has meant more contact with my Scottish roots.
+But when Alex Salmond because First Minister of Scotland after the election in May 2007 he invited me to join the Scottish Government’s newly established Council of Economic Advisers, and this has meant more contact with my Scottish roots.
 I am fortunate to have lived most of my life in beautiful places.
 I went to the University of Edinburgh to study mathematics.
 But, after taking a subsidiary course in economics, I decided that I wanted to be an economist.

 The notion that one might understand society better through the application of rigorous and logical analysis excited me – and it still does.